E numbers: which ones can I eat?

 E200-299: Preservatives / Food acids

 Preservatives are added to extend the shelf life of products.
-Food acids are used to alter the pH (acidity) of a product, extending its shelf life and preserving its color.
+Food acids aim to alter the pH (acidity), which can also extend the product's shelf life and preserve its color.

 | Synthetic | Preservative | E201 | Sodium sorbate | Similar to E200 |